tnoff/backup-tool/README.md

 ### MD5 sums

 MD5 sums are calculated throughout the process to ensure data integrity.
-The md5 sum of each local file path is saved in the database, to ensure the file is not backed up mutliple times, as well as to ensure the tool can recognize the file has been modified.
+The md5 sum of each local file path is saved in the database, to ensure the file is not backed up multiple times, as well as to ensure the tool can recognize the file has been modified.
 The `--overwrite` flag can be used to ensure that updates to local files are backed up.

-The md5 of the corresponding encrypted file is also cacluated and saved in the database.
-When encrypting a new local file, it will calculate the md5 sum and verify there are no existing uploads with the same md5, as to not have mutliple uploads of the same file.
+The md5 of the corresponding encrypted file is also calculated and saved in the database.
+When encrypting a new local file, it will calculate the md5 sum and verify there are no existing uploads with the same md5, as to not have multiple uploads of the same file.

 When uploading the file to object storage, the client passes in the md5 as a header to ensure the object storage client will error if the md5 of the uploaded file does not match the expected value.